US STOCKS-Wall St extends rally on signs of ebbing Fed rate hikes | Business

 - United States

-All three major U.S. stock indexes were on track for their third session of gains, with market-leading megacaps providing the most upside muscle.
-The S&P 500 has reclaimed nearly 8% from the trough of its Oct.
+All three major U.S. stock indexes advanced for the third straight session, with market-leading megacaps providing the most upside muscle.
+The S&P 500 has reclaimed about 8% from the trough of its Oct.
 12 close.
-The rally was being driven by "a combination of lower (Treasury) yields and investors returning to the zone of expecting a Fed pivot, part of which points to what the Fed governors are saying, and part could be attributed to softer economic data," said Ross Mayfield, investment strategy analyst at Baird in Louisville, Kentucky.
+"There's increasing discussion about a light at the end of the tunnel for Fed rate hikes," said Bill Merz, head of capital market research at U.S. Bank Wealth Management in Minneapolis.
+Merz also cautioned that it wouldn't be known for some time whether decades-high inflation was "decisively headed toward the Fed's target."

-"Manufacturing and housing are softening, PMIs are in contraction," Mayfield added.
-Put all that together and the market sees a pivot on the horizon."
-Yields of 10-year Treasuries pulled pack on hopes that the Federal Reserve could begin easing its hawkish battle against inflation.
+"We're seeing a bit of a reprieve in the dollar and long-term bond yields have come down a little bit," Merz added.
+"Those factors are combining to provide room for a bit of a rally."
+Yields of 10-year Treasuries pulled pack on hopes that the Federal Reserve could begin easing its battle against inflation.

 A mixed brew of earnings and downbeat forecasts, usually a negative for markets, suggested the barrage of interest rate hikes from the Fed is beginning to be felt, raising hopes that the central bank could pull back on the size of rate hikes after its Nov.
 1-2 policy meeting.
 Data on Tuesday showed slowing home price growth and souring consumer confidence.
 Such signs of economic softness, ordinarily unsupportive of risk appetite, are evidence of abating Fed hawkishness.

-Among the 11 major sectors of the S&P 500, all but energy were green, with real estate stocks enjoying the largest percentage gain.
-Third-quarter reporting season is firing all pistons, with 129 of the companies in the S&P 500 having reported.
+Among the 11 major sectors of the S&P 500, all but energy posted gains on the day, with real estate enjoying the largest percentage gain.
+Third-quarter reporting season is firing on all pistons, with 129 of the companies in the S&P 500 having reported.
 Of those, 74% have beaten consensus expectations, according to Refinitiv.

+Shares of Google parent Alphabet Inc dropped as much as 6% in after hours trading after the company missed quarterly revenue estimates.
+Microsoft Corp fell more than 2% in after hours trading despite its revenue beat.

-Advancing issues outnumbered declining ones on the NYSE by a 4.98-to-1 ratio; on Nasdaq, a 3.70-to-1 ratio favored advancers.
-The S&P 500 posted 12 new 52-week highs and 1 new lows; the Nasdaq Composite recorded 65 new highs and 108 new lows.
+Advancing issues outnumbered declining ones on the NYSE by a 5.35-to-1 ratio; on Nasdaq, a 3.67-to-1 ratio favored advancers.
+The S&P 500 posted 14 new 52-week highs and 1 new lows; the Nasdaq Composite recorded 85 new highs and 120 new lows.

+Volume on U.S. exchanges was 11.89 billion shares, compared with the 11.57 billion average over the last 20 trading days.

 ALSO READ